Aotearoa is going carbon neutral by 2050.

 We’re tackling both.

-We’ll kick things off by selecting a benchmark building – a 2020 project that reflects where we’re at right now.
-Then, to track our progress, we’ve set ourselves three milestones.
+We have kicked things off by selecting a benchmark baseline to reflect where NZ’s average buildings are at now.
+Then, to track our progress, we’ve set ourselves some milestones.

-To reduce the carbon footprint of our projects by an average of:
+The ultimate goal is to reduce the carbon footprint of our projects by 100% by 2040.

 RTA Studio is a member of the New Zealand Green Building Council and is recognised as an industry leader in the integration of sustainability into architecture.

-We lead the way with Ironbank in 2009.
+We led the way with Ironbank in 2009.

 - Winner of NZIA New Zealand Architectural Medal